mxc-commons/MxcLayoutScheme/README.md

 1. On Bootstrap MxcLayoutScheme hooks into the dispatch event of the application's EventManager with low priority (-1000).
 2. On Bootstrap MxcLayoutScheme instantiates the controller plugin `'layoutScheme'` to inject a reference to the application's ServiceManager instance.
-2. On dispatch MxcLayoutScheme evaluates the current route matched, the module name, the controller name and the action name.
+3. On dispatch MxcLayoutScheme evaluates the current route matched, the module name, the controller name and the action name.
-3. Then MxcLayoutScheme triggers an `MxcLayoutSchemeService::HOOK_PRE_SELECT_SCHEME` event.
+4. Then MxcLayoutScheme triggers an `MxcLayoutSchemeService::HOOK_PRE_SELECT_SCHEME` event.
 If you registered an event handler for that event in the bootstrap somewhere you can set the active scheme with `$e->getTarget()->setActiveScheme($schemeName)` with a `$schemeName`of your choice.
 Alternatively, you can set the active scheme within the controller action using the controller plugin: `$this->layoutScheme()->setActiveScheme($schemeName)`.
-4. Then, MxcLayoutScheme loads the currently active scheme.
+5. Then, MxcLayoutScheme loads the currently active scheme.
-5. MxcLayoutScheme checks the `route_layouts` for a key matching the matched route name.
+6. MxcLayoutScheme checks the `route_layouts` for a key matching the matched route name.
 If the key exists the layout template registered to that match gets applied.
 If the rule defines child view models they get merged with the (optionally) defined default child view models and get applied to the layout.
-Go to 10.
+If match continue at 11.
-6. MxcLayoutScheme then checks the `mca_layouts` for a key matching Module\Conroller\Action.
+7. MxcLayoutScheme then checks the `mca_layouts` for a key matching Module\Conroller\Action.
 If the key exists the layout template registered to that match gets applied.
 If the rule defines child view models they get merged with the (optionally) defined default child view models and get applied to the layout.
-Go to 10.
+If match continue at 11.
-7. Then, MxcLayoutScheme checks the `mca_layouts` for a key matching Module\Conroller.
+8. Then, MxcLayoutScheme checks the `mca_layouts` for a key matching Module\Conroller.
 If the key exists the layout template registered to that match gets applied.
 If the rule defines child view models they get merged with the (optionally) defined default child view models and get applied to the layout.
-Go to 10.
+If match continue at 11.
-8. Then, MxcLayoutScheme checks the `mca_layouts` for a key matching the Module.
+9. Then, MxcLayoutScheme checks the `mca_layouts` for a key matching the Module.
 If the key exists the layout template registered to that match gets applied.
 If the rule defines child view models they get merged with the (optionally) defined default child view models and get applied to the layout.
-Go to 10.
+If match continue at 11.
-9. Finally, MxcLayoutScheme checks the `default` for a key `global`.
+10. Then, MxcLayoutScheme checks the `default` for a key `global`.
 If the key exists the layout template registered to that match gets applied.
 If the rule defines child view models they get merged with the (optionally) defined default child view models and get applied to the layout.
-10. Finally MxcLayoutScheme triggers an `MxcLayoutSchemeService::HOOK_POST_LAYOUT_SELECT` event.
+11. Finally MxcLayoutScheme triggers an `MxcLayoutSchemeService::HOOK_POST_LAYOUT_SELECT` event.
 You may register an event handler to do custom post processing.
 Example: Assign variables to the selected layout ViewModel and it's child ViewModels using the controller plugin.
 See an example below

 When applying child layouts MxcLayoutScheme maintains references to the child ViewModels for use by the `'layoutScheme'` controller plugin.
 The controller plugin enables you to apply variables to the child view models from within the controller action.